(video links now slowly being added)

 This Video is short, and not the best, but....
 It shows how to do a Sewn bind off to match this popular cast on.

 All bind off methods run the risk of being tighter than the rows of knitting that proceed.
+But this is especially true for knitted bind offs.

 If you have trouble keeping your bind off loose and stretchy, try using a right hand needle (for Standard, Russian or crocheted bind off) that is 2 or 3 sizes larger than the needle used for the knitting.
+Or replace the right hand needle with a crochet hook.

 OR use one of these stretchy bind offs: